What is Nature-Deficit Disorder?•

 I grew up in a rural village in Germany.
 For my whole childhood, I ran around our huge backyard which backed onto fields, forests and kills.
 I had a big dog, a collie, who was my companion, and together we’d go on adventures with the kids from my neighborhood.
 We were always looking for stuff in nature, building dams, making up games, or trying to find the end of the forest.

-My kids couldn’t be more different, they’re growing up in Manhattan in an environment made by humans.
+My kids couldn’t be more different.
+They’re growing up in Manhattan in an environment made by humans.
 I sometimes worry that they don’t get enough exposure to nature.
 Nature has so much diversity and variation.
-Think of a square meter in the forest or even the park, about how much stuff there is - different trees, bugs, grass, seed, little stones.
-As opposed to a square meter in an apartment in which they have maybe 10 toys.
+Think of a square meter in the forest or even the park, about how much stuff there is—different trees, bugs, grass, seed, little stones.
+In a square meter in an apartment, they have maybe 10 toys.
 It’s just not the same stuff that stimulates their smell, vision, perception, everything.
 So we really try to get out with them.
 Our nanny takes them out to Central Park every day.
-And recently we bought a car so now we do Saturday adventures.
+And recently we bought a car, so now we do Saturday adventures.
 We go out to the beach or take little hikes because I know that’s really important for their development.

 Nature is important for all the reasons that Louv details in his book.
 Additionally, natural light plays a huge role in synchronizing our circadian rhythm.
 The presence of natural daylight makes us more alert during the day and its absence helps us sleep better at night.
 You can read my blog on how a weekend of camping can reset your family’s circadian rhythm here.
 Regular and meaningful time outdoors connects us with nature which has proven health and stress-reducing benefits.